Harry Kane: 2010–2015: Youth level

 In January 2010, Kane was called up to play for the England under-17 team for the Algarve Tournament in Portugal.
 Kane missed the 2010 UEFA European Under-17 Championship due to illness, with England going on to win the tournament in his absence.
+He scored two goals in six appearances in total at under-17 level.
 He later moved up to the under-19s and scored twice in a 6–1 victory over Albania on 8 October 2010.
 Kane played a large role in the England under-19s progression to the semi-finals of the 2012 UEFA European Under-19 Championship in Estonia.
 Kane scored the winner against France in the final group stage match to ensure the team a safe passage through to the semi-finals.
-In total Kane appeared 14 times for England U19s and contributed 6 goals during that period.
+In total, Kane appeared 14 times for the England under-19 team and contributed six goals during that period.

 On 28 May 2013, he was named in manager Peter Taylor's 21-man squad for the 2013 FIFA U-20 World Cup.
-He made his debut on 16 June, in a 3–0 win in a warm-up match against Uruguay.
-He assisted Luke Williams' goal in the opening group-stage match on 23 June 2013 against Iraq.
-He then scored in the following match against Chile, collecting a pass after work by Ross Barkley and firing in from the edge of the penalty area.
-On 13 August 2013, Kane made his debut for the under-21s against Scotland.
+He made his debut on 23 June in the opening group-stage match, a 2–2 draw against Iraq, in which he assisted Luke Williams' goal.
+Kane then scored in the following match against Chile, collecting a pass after work by Ross Barkley and shooting from the edge of the penalty area.
+On 13 August, Kane made his debut for the under-21s against Scotland.
 In that match, he came on as a substitute in the 58th minute, and England won 6–0.
-On 10 October, he scored a hat-trick for England under-21s against San Marino during 2015 UEFA European Under-21 Championship qualification.
-He continued to score prolifically, with his brace against France marking 13 goals in 12 matches for the under-21s.
+On 10 October, he scored a hat-trick for England against San Marino in 2015 UEFA European Under-21 Championship qualification.

 Kane was named in the England under-21 squad for the 2015 UEFA European Under-21 Championship in the Czech Republic, despite opposition from his club manager Mauricio Pochettino.
 He played every minute of England's campaign at the tournament, which ended with them eliminated in last place in their group.